-At the Corporation meeting in March 2022 Governors agreed to approve the sale and disposal of Osprey House, having been mothballed in 2021 after than pandemic; asset values are now reflected as "Assets held for sale" within note 10.
+At the Corporation meeting in March 2022 Governors agreed to approve the sale and disposal of Osprey House, having been mothballed in 2021 after the pandemic; asset values are now reflected as "Assets held for sale" within note 10.

 The College has significant reliance on the education sector funding bodies for its principal funding source, largely from recurrent grants.
-In 2022/23 the funding bodies provided 82% of the College total income (2021/22 - 79%).
+In 2023/24 the funding bodies provided 80% of the College total income (2022/23 - 82%).